openeuler-mirror/global-trust-authority/docs/GTA_Usage_Guidelines.md

 ### Uploading TLS certificates with key_manager and install librdkafka

-Create the certs folder in the /etc/attestation_server/certs directory and place the a_client_key.pem, ra_client_cert.pem and km_cert.pem certificates into the specified directory.
+Create the certs folder in the /etc/attestation_server/certs directory and place the ra_client_key.pem, ra_client_cert.pem and km_cert.pem certificates into the specified directory.

 ```
 /etc/attestation_server/certs